How Educating Practices Works

 - Includes onsite visits to primary care child health sites to provide training to promote change

 - Has been shown to be effective in a variety of practice areas, including Autism screening, asthma care, and pain and fear associated with immunizations

 Unique Training Experience

-Two aspects of EPIC make it a unique training experience:
+Two aspects of Educating Practices make it a unique training experience:

 - Focus on the education of the entire office team, including nurses, physicians, and administrative staff to promote a team approach to practice change